Cart 0

 How do we stay productive?
 How do we keep a healthy work-life balance?
 How do we maintain communication?
 Here are some tips to consider.

-• Get essential equipments
+• Get essential equipments for the pandemic

 Take the time now to do an inventory to make sure you have the minimum equipment needed for your space, and maybe more, if possible.
 The essential equipment you need is a desk or table to place your computer on, chair, phone, Wi-Fi or direct Internet connection, ability to access work applications, functional lighting to work on the computer, and for video calls.